Timelike Hilbert and Funk geometries: The timelike spherical Hilbert geometry

-Unlike the situation studied in \cite{PY2}, it is not possible to define a timelike Funk spherical metric, because given two distinct points in the complement of a convex subset of the sphere $S^n$, there is no natural way of saying that one is in the future of the other (the great circle through these points may intersect the convex set in two points).
+Unlike the situation studied in \cite{PY2}, there is no straightforward way of defining a timelike Funk spherical metric,.
+One reason is that given two distinct points in the complement of a convex subset of the sphere $S^n$, there is no natural way of saying that one is in the future of the other (the great circle through these points may intersect the convex set in two points).